omigroup/gltf-extensions/extensions/2.0/KHR_audio/README.md

 #### `sources`

 An array of audio source indices used by the audio emitter.
 This array may be empty.
-If empty, this emitter can be used to define how audio should emit from a node, but not which audio source to play.
+If empty or not specified, this emitter can be used to define how audio should emit from a node, but not which audio source to play.

 #### `positional`